Wheel Offset Calculator

 Potential Drawbacks

-• • Reduced tire clearance
+• • Reduced inner tire clearance

 • • Possible brake caliper interference